iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 - you have Security Groups on this instance properly configured (**80 on HTTP; 443 on HTTPS; and additional PORTS you may need**)
 - your elastic IP points to your ec2 instance that has an active service (in my case gunicorn for my flask application)

-To cut cost, we are not using Route 53, Certificate Manager and a Load Balancer to achieve running your instance on HTTPS — in a production, I strongly advise making use of these services.
+To cut costs, we are not using Route 53, Certificate Manager and a Load Balancer to achieve running your instance on HTTPS — in a production environment, I strongly advise making use of these services.
 Even more so, if you have just a single instance for your application then this article suits you, <span style="font-size: smaller">but it's not an excuse to not use the aforementioned services.</span>

 ### Getting a Domain

-As at June 2023, Freenom Domain registrations and services are down, so I had to opt for buying a domain.
+As of June 2023, Freenom Domain registrations and services are down, so I had to opt for buying a domain.
 Yikes!

 <div style="text-align: center">
     <img class="force-display" src="https://media.tenor.com/POm7fis_GHQAAAAd/ptdr.gif" alt="yikes!" width="400" height="300">